karmab/kcli-openshift4/README.md

 - ssh public key.
 - latest kcli (optional, *deploy.sh* will run it through podman/docker if not present).
 If you want to target something else that your local hypervisor, you will need to configure ~/.kcli/config.yml following https://kcli.readthedocs.io/en/master/#configuration and https://kcli.readthedocs.io/en/master/#provider-specifics
 - Direct access to the deployed vms.
 Use something like this otherwise `sshuttle -r your_hypervisor 192.168.122.0/24 -v`).
 - An unused ip in your network to use as *api_ip*.
 Make sure it is excluded from your dhcp server.
-If not specified, a temporary centos vm will be launched to reserve a free ip.
 - Target platform needs:
   - rhcos image ( *kcli download rhcoslatest* ). *deploy.sh* will download latest if not present.
   - (optional) centos image ( *kcli download centos7* ).
 This is only needed when you don't specify an *api_ip*